 For operators navigating this transition, strategy should focus on reducing complexity and planning for long-lead items.
 Hyve recommends:

-- Minimizing interim connections, as each patch panel adds roughly 0.5 dB loss.
+- Minimizing server-to-switch connections, as each patch panel adds 0.2 to 0.5 dB optical loss.

 - Designing with sidecars (mounting shuffle panels adjacent to racks rather than in front of switches) to improve airflow and reduce mean time to repair.